grouzen/cl-ngxmpp/README.md

 Notice!
 Current examples are deprecated!

-You can find examples in `examples/` directory.
+You can find examples inside `src/client/examples/` directory.
 First you need to load examples system:

 ```commonlisp